mdn/curriculum/curriculum/2-extensions/3-web-apis.md

     - Complete client-side transactional database system.

     - Specialized, and rarely used directly.
-You’d be more likely to use a library such as [dexie.js](https://dexie.org/).
+You'd be more likely to use a library such as [dexie.js](https://dexie.org/).

   - Service Workers/Cache